-Unless otherwise ordered, exhibits in the custody of the Clerk of Court at the conclusion of trial or hearing shall be retained returned to counsel.
-A copy of all electronically submitted exhibits shall be maintained by the Clerk's Office until the time to appeal has expired or any appeal taken has concluded.
-Exhibits that were not electronically submitted will be returned to counsel or the pro se party who introduced them into evidence.
-Counsel or pro se party shall maintain the exhibits until the time to appeal has expired and shall be charged with the responsibility for their safekeeping and transportation to the 10th Circuit Court of Appeals.
+Unless otherwise ordered, exhibits in the custody of the Clerk of Court at the conclusion of trial shall be retained until the time to appeal has expired or any appeal taken has concluded.
+Exhibits will be returned to the party who introduced them into evidence.
 If counsel fails to make arrangements to retrieve the exhibits within fourteen (14) days after being notified that the exhibits are ready to be retrieved, the Clerk of Court shall destroy or otherwise dispose of said exhibits.
 A signed receipt identifying the exhibits returned and/or destroyed is to be filed in the case.